 Long term care refers to medical and non-medical support services needed to improve or maintain one's health and daily functions.
 Services may be provided in an individual's home, community, or residential setting.

-Long Term care is needed when you require help with everyday activities of daily living.
-Activities of Daily Living (or ADLs) include bathing, dressing, transferring from bed to chair, toileting, feeding).
-Because of injury, disease or age, many people will need some type of long term care services during their lifetime.
+Long term care is needed when you require help with everyday activities of daily living.
+Activities of Daily Living (or ADLs) include bathing, dressing, transferring from bed to chair, toileting, and feeding.
+Because of injury, disease, or age, many people will need some type of long term care services during their lifetime.

-If you need long term care, you may need one or more of the following:
+If you require long term care, you may need one or more of the following: